• Skip to primary navigation

 Vodka!
 Traditionally gimlets are made with gin but vodka is a common variation.

-As always, I love seeing your creations and hearing from you!
-If you try this recipe, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try the recipe for this Blackberry & Lilac Gimlet, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Blackberry & Lilac Gimlet